-The Commission uses the information provided with the organization report to identify and track the operations of the company within the state.
-For example, the Commission verifies compliance with the inactive well requirements (16 Texas Administrative Code § 3.15, known as Statewide Rule 15) annually upon renewal of the organization report and suspends a company, the principals, and any other company regulated by the Commission that has common principals' authority to operate if the company does not achieve compliance.
-Non-compliant principals are barred from renewal for seven years.
+The Commission uses the information provided with an organization report to identify and track the operations of the company within the state.
+For example, the Commission verifies compliance with the inactive well requirements (16 Texas Administrative Code § 3.15, known as Statewide Rule 15) annually, upon renewal of the organization report.
+If the operator is non-compliant, the Commission suspends the authority of the company, the officers listed on the company's organization report, and any other company regulated by the Commission that has common officers listed on its organization report from conducting Commission regulated activities.
+Non-compliant officers are barred from renewal for seven years.
 Non-compliant entities are barred indefinitely.
 Once compliance is achieved, the organization report can be renewed.
-A company without a current organization report may not conduct operations in Texas.
+A company without a current organization report may not conduct regulated activities in Texas.